What Indigenous Beauty Means To Me

-Introducing Every Day Indigenous, Refinery29 Canada's series centering and celebrating Indigenous people.
+Introducing Every Day Indigenous, our series centering and celebrating Indigenous people.
 Through strength and resistance, comes joy.
 It’s time to share that.

-My relationship with beauty began with my mother.
-She didn’t wear much makeup — she used to say she was so blind without her glasses and she didn't know how to use it — but I can still remember the glass bottle of liquid foundation with the green top that she’d put on for work or for special occasions.

 Advertisement